-TERM DEFINITION/EXPLANATION Pilot Induced Oscillations Oscillations of aircraft movement caused or exacerbated by pilot input.
+TERM DEFINITION/EXPLANATION Mission-Critical Part As shown on figure 1, a mission-critical part is a structural component in which damage or failure could result in the inability to meet critical mission requirements or could result in a significant increase in vulnerability.
+Non-destructive Inspection Non-destructive inspection is an inspection process or technique that (NDI) reveals conditions at or beneath the external surface of a part or material without adversely affecting the material or part being inspected.
+Other Structure Structure which is judged not to be a Structural Significant Item.
+"Other Structure" is defined both externally and internally within zonal boundaries.
+Pilot Induced Oscillations Oscillations of aircraft movement caused or exacerbated by pilot input.
 Potential Failure A defined identifiable condition that indicates that a degradation process is taking place that will lead to a functional failure.
 Protective Device Any device or system that has a function to avoid, eliminate or reduce the consequences of an event or the failure of some other function.
 Probability of detection A POD is a statistical measurement of the likelihood, with a specified (POD) confidence level, of finding a flaw of a defined size using a specific inspection technique.
 Residual Strength The strength of a damaged structure.
 Single load path Single load path is the distribution of applied loads through a single member, the failure of which would result in the loss of the structural capability to carry the applied loads.
-Structural Integrity Structural integrity is the condition which exists when a structure is sound and unimpaired in providing the desired level of structural safety, performance, durability, and supportability.
-Structural Operating Structural operating mechanisms are those operating, articulating, and Mechanisms control mechanisms which transmit structural forces during actuation and movement of structural surfaces and elements.
+Structural Integrity Structural integrity is the condition which exists when a structure is sound and unimpaired in providing the desired level of structural safety, Structural Operating performance, durability, and supportability.
+Structural Operating Mechanisms Structural operating mechanisms are those operating, articulating, and control mechanisms which transmit structural forces during actuation and movement of structural surfaces and elements.
 Structural Element Two or more structural details which together form an identified manufacturer's assembly part.
 Time Limited Dispatch Time Limited Dispatch (TLD) refers to the process of obtaining type design approval of engines with degraded electronic engine control systems.
 TLD analysis focusses on redundancy when these systems are to be dispatched with Faults present for limited time intervals before maintenance actions are required CS-E CSE 1030 and associated AMC refers.
 Type Certification Basis An agreed set of airworthiness requirements a product must be compliant with in order to obtain a Military Type Certificate.
-Unmanned Aerial Vehicle (As defined in EMAD 1) Unmanned Aerial Venicle A reusable aircraft which is designed to operate by being remotely piloted (no human pilot or passengers on board) or automatically flying a pre-programmed flight profile.
-(As defined in EMAD 1) UAV System (May also be Comprises individual UAV System elements consisting of the unmanned called a UAS or RPAS) aerial vehicle (UAV), the UAV control station and any other UAV System elements necessary to enable flight, such as a command and control data link, communication system and take-off and landing element.
-There may be multiple UAV, UCS, or take-off and landing elements within a UAV System. within a OAV Oystem.
+(As defined in EMAD 1) Unmanned Aerial Vehicle A reusable aircraft which is designed to operate by being remotely piloted (no human pilot or passengers on board) or automatically flying a pre-programmed flight profile.
+(As defined in EMAD 1)